|Who would have thought a triangular robot would fit into a triangular goal :rolleyes: - Wayne Doenges [more]|

 This is a calculator that determines the velocity and duration of a pneumatic cylinder extending.

-This calculator uses Bernoulli principles to determine the volumetric flow for determining pneumatic cylinder velocity and duration during extension.
+This calculator uses Bernoulli principles to calculate the volumetric flow for pneumatic cylinders.
+The volumetric flow is then used to calculate cylinder velocity and extension duration.

 FRC Pneumatic Cylinder Linear Speed.xlsxdownload file

 I am working on a system that requires certain cycle times of pneumatic cylinders.
 This spreadsheet is very helpful but I am finding it a bit difficult to understand exactly what is going on having little to no formal training in real-life pneumatic systems myself.